 15. Definitions and Interpretation

-Administrator means a User who is authorised by Customer as an administrator of the Yammer Network or Workplace Instance.
+Administrator means a User who is authorised by Customer as an administrator of Teams, Yammer or Workplace.

 Business Day means a day other than a Saturday, Sunday or public holiday in Sydney when banks in Sydney are open for business.